-Sales and marketers both hate this one—the dreaded unsubscribe.
-Usually delivered sternly or in all caps by the recipient.
-It seems simple enough, but a straight-up “Sure, you’ll never hear from me again.” will suffice.
+Sales and marketers both hate this one—it’s the dreaded “unsubscribe”.
+It’s usually delivered sternly (or in all caps) by the recipient.
+It seems simple enough, but a straight-up “Sure, you’ll never hear from me again” will suffice.

 3. The Hang Up

-Click—that’s the sound of your dreams being crushed.
-Try this trick next time it happens.
-Quickly call back and try, “Hey, it seems like we got disconnected.”
-Not a guarantee, but it might be worth a go.
+Click!
+That’s the sound of your dreams being crushed.
+The next time it happens, try this trick: Quickly call back and try, “Hey, it seems like we got disconnected.”
+It’s not guaranteed to work, but it’s at least worth a go.

 4. “I’m Busy”

-Deliver this response in a light-hearted manner—an ”I’m with you, [name], and if you’re like any of my other customers in [industry], you’re probably always busy.
+Try this: “I’m with you, [name], and if you’re like any of my other customers in [industry], you’re probably always busy.
 Would it be fair to ask for 20 seconds to explain what this is about?
-If we find it irrelevant, then I can make sure I don’t disturb you again.”
+If you find it irrelevant, then I can make sure I don’t disturb you again.”
 (Remember to keep it light-hearted!)

-With these brush-off objections, sometimes it’s easiest to validate and adjust your opener as needed for the next one.
+With these brush-off objections, sometimes it’s easiest to validate them and use them to adjust your opener for your next call.

 6. “Where Did You Get My Number?”

 Honesty can sometimes be the best answer, and that candor might even keep them on the line.
-Try something like the objection response below if you get asked how you tracked down their number.
+Try something like this objection response:

 7. “Is This a Sales Call?”